 Section 4.2 presents the full multi-target attack.
 For verification, as a supplement to this paper, attack software is provided that carries out the multi-target attack against the official NTRU-HRSS software, using a simulation of the required fault.
-See Section 2 for a comparison of this paper's attack to previous fault attacks.
+See Section 2 for a comparison to previous fault attacks.